Heart and Blood Conditions

 If mitral valve stenosis is not treated, blood pressure in the lungs may get too high.
 This is called pulmonary hypertension.
 It can cause permanent damage to the lungs and the heart, including heart failure.

-To prevent damage, some children can have a balloon procedure to open their mitral valve.
+To prevent damage, some children can have a procedure to open their mitral valve.
 This is done in the catheterization lab.
-A balloon is inserted in the valve.
+A balloon is inserted through the valve.
 When the balloon is inflated, the valve is stretched open.
 Then the balloon is removed.
 This is called balloon valvuloplasty.

 Some children may need surgery to replace their mitral valve.

 To meet your child’s long-term healthcare needs, we have a special Adult Congenital Heart Disease Program to transition your child to adult care when they’re ready.

 Contact the Heart Center at 206-987-2015 for a cardiac referral, a second opinion or more information.